Training structure

 18h

-This course covers the physico-chemical processes that are important for the interstellar medium (dynamic, thermal and chemical processes), as well as the associated observational diagnostics (molecular spectroscopy, radio astronomy).
-The main phases of the interstellar medium (ionized, atomic and molecular phases) are also presented.
+This course provides students with an understanding of the physical and chemical processes that are important for the interstellar medium (dynamic, thermal, and chemical processes) as well as the associated observational diagnostics (molecular spectroscopy, radio astronomy).
+The main phases of the interstellar medium (ionized, atomic, and molecular phases) are also presented.

 ECTS